-Information for 3 references required.
 Letters of recommendation are not required for applications to this pool.
 If reference letters are later solicited by the Department, they will be treated as confidential per University of California policy and California state law.
 Please refer potential referees, including when letters are provided via a third party to the UC Berkeley statement of confidentiality: (https://apo.berkeley.edu/ucb-confidentiality-policy) prior to submitting their letter.

-This pool will remain open until September 29, 2020 to accommodate upcoming course needs and new applicants.
 The number of positions varies from semester to semester, and appointments may be renewable based on need, funding, and performance.
 Typically, the Department reviews applications for summer and fall teaching in April, and applications for spring teaching in October and November.
 Positions typically start at the beginning of the semester (in mid-January for Spring Semester; in mid-August for Fall Semester).

-Please note: The use of a lecturer pool does not guarantee that an open position exit.
+Please note: The use of a lecturer pool does not guarantee that an open position exists.
 See the review dates specified in AP Recruit to learn whether the department is currently reviewing applications for a specific position.
 If there is no future review dates specified, your application may not be considered at this time.

 The University of California is an Equal Opportunity/Affirmative Action Employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, age or protected veteran status.
 For the complete University of California nondiscrimination and affirmative action policy see: http://policy.ucop.edu/doc/4000376/NondiscrimAffirmAct